 This. was incubated at The Atlantic, where Golis was the historic magazine's first Entrepreneur in Residence.
 In that role, in addition to building the prototype for This., Golis advised the company's owner and executives on mobile, video and social media strategy.

 Prior to The Atlantic, Golis served as the Director of Digital Media and a Senior Editor at FRONTLINE, PBS's flagship investigative documentary series.
 During his tenure overseeing digital editorial, strategy and product for the series, FRONTLINE won 3 Online Journalism Awards, a half dozen Webby honors, 2 Emmy nominations for digital storytelling and an Overseas Press Club Award for digital innovation.

 Prior to FRONTLINE, Golis built a network of blogs at Yahoo!
 News that The New York Observer called one of the Biggest Media Launches of 2010 and helped to build the award-winning independent political site TalkingPointsMemo, which Time Magazine called "the prototype of what a successful Web-based news organization is likely to be in the future."

 Golis graduated with Honors from Harvard College, where he studied American political history.
-He lives in Brooklyn, New York with his wife, daughter and dog.
+He lives in Brooklyn, New York with his wife, feminist author and activist Jessica Valenti, and their daughter and dog.